Step 1: Selecting Quote

 On the left of the Quote, there is a tab for ‘Address’.
 This is where delivery addresses can be entered.

-Depending on the settings within the CRM, it will either default to the address for the Sales Ledger, the Division or the Contact.
+Depending on the settings within the CRM, it will either default to the address for the Sales Ledger, the Company or the Contact.
 By clicking on ‘Select Address’ it will allow you to search for a different address or add a unique one.